-Consider using an online teaching platform which allows everyone involved to be seen on video in online classes.
+Consider using an online teaching platform that allows everyone involved to be seen on video in online classes.

 Note: Do make sure also to pay attention to the settings for the online classroom.

-Only, for example, let the students join the class once the teacher (you) have entered the digital classroom.
+Only, for example, let the students join the class once the teacher (you) has entered the digital classroom.